 Delta Cargo is focused on simplifying the entire shipment lifecycle for our customers, from booking to acceptance to invoicing.
-To achieve this, Delta Cargo’s e-Freight program offers our customers multiple channels for electronically communicating booking information, master air waybill details and House Manifest data.
-As a first step in our e-Freight program, Delta Cargo is committed to promoting the industry-wide implementation of eAWB and achieving the IATA goal of 100% eAWB use by 2015 where local statutory laws permit such execution.
+To achieve this, Delta Cargo's e-Freight program offers our customers multiple channels for electronically communicating booking information, master air waybill details and House Manifest data.

-What is eAWB?
+What is e-AWB?

-eAWB eliminates the need for the traditional paper master air waybill.
-With an eAWB customers transmit the complete air waybill information to Delta electronically before arriving at the cargo facility.
+e-AWB eliminates the need for the traditional paper master air waybill.
+With an e-AWB customers transmit the complete air waybill information to Delta electronically before arriving at the cargo facility.

 The accepting Delta Cargo agent only has to verify the pieces and weight and accept the goods.
 The process ensures better quality of information and eliminates costs associated with generating, managing and archiving paper air waybills for everyone in the supply chain.